mssfoobar/docs/docs/30_deployment/70-platform-aoh/60-setup-aoh-applications.md

 Follow the instructions to deploy the Database schema, essential data, demo data and Hasura schema. https://github.com/mssfoobar/aoh-db

+For modules not memtioned here, please refer to installation instructions on each individual module pages.

 ### If the steps above failed, check if the following Databases exists
  - ar2
  - temporal